dramarec/TinyHouse/client/README.md

     // ...
 }
 ```
-_To autogenerate the TypeScript definitions_
+_All time to autogenerate the TypeScript definitions_

 ```shell
     yarn codegen:schema